Survey Data Integration for Distribution Function Estimation: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:background}, we introduce some concepts and set notations that are used throughout the paper.
-In Section \ref{sec:reCDF}, we introduce our residual eCDF estimator and derive its asymptotic properties.
-In Sections \ref{sec:sim} and \ref{sec:realdata}, we present empirical results from Monte Carlo simulations and a real data application.
-Finally, in Section \ref{sec:conclude}, we conclude with a discussion of the main results.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:background} introduces notation and background on survey data integration.
+Section~\ref{sec:reCDF} presents the proposed estimators and their theoretical properties.
+Section~\ref{sec:sim} reports results from simulation studies, and Section~\ref{sec:realdata} illustrates the method using a real data application.
+Section~\ref{sec:conclude} concludes with a discussion of key findings and directions for future research.